 - Motivations for entering the field and how you plan on achieving your goals as an OSH professional (based on your answers to essay questions)

 - Letters of recommendation that speak to the above aspects (at least one required but get up to three if you can!)

 Q: If I am selected for a scholarship, how will I be notified and when will I receive the funds?

-A: All applicants will be notified by email of awarding status by May 15, 2023.
+A: All applicants will be notified by email of awarding status by late May 2024.
 Please note: awarding notifications and confirmation requests will be sent via email to the address used in your application.
 Be sure you have used an email address that you use on a regular basis.
 Those selected for an academic scholarship will be required accept the award, submit thank you letters to the donor(s) of their scholarship, and must confirm mailing address through the awarding portal.
 Payment is made directly to the awardee, not the university.
 Additional details will be included in the confirmation email.
 If you are awarded and do not complete the requirements within the timeframe allotted, you risk losing the award completely.